Celebrity Studies: Climate contrarians

 A 2013 article traced the history of "climate contrarians" back to the 1980s.
-The authors identify "keystone species"—climate contrarians who have oversized voices in the media—and how such individuals "hold the ecosystem of climate denial together."
+The authors identified "keystone species"—climate contrarians who have oversized voices in the media—and how such individuals "hold the ecosystem of climate denial together."
 These contrarians frequently label environmentalists as "communist, un-American fanatics" who are "diametrically opposed to prosperity, jobs, and profit," according to the study.
-The authors argue the "celebritisation of the climate" gives climate contrarians the ability to gain recognition in the public sphere, where their contributions are considered "balanced" in media debates on climate change.
+The authors argued the "celebritisation of the climate" gives climate contrarians the ability to gain recognition in the public sphere, where their contributions are considered "balanced" in media debates on climate change.

 Meghan, Duchess of Sussex

 A 2018 critique by researchers Laura Clancy and Hannah Yelin published in the journal argued that the British monarchy had 'co-opted' the feminism of Meghan, Duchess of Sussex to enhance their public image.
 The researchers argued that before marrying Prince Harry, Markle was a vocal advocate for women's rights.
 According to the researchers, "Markle's activist voice has been either silenced or appropriated by the monarchy."
-Clancy and Yelin accuse the monarchy of using Markle's "celebrity status to "re-legitimise" the Royal Family's male monarchical power."
+Clancy and Yelin accused the monarchy of using Markle's "celebrity status to "re-legitimise" the Royal Family's male monarchical power."
 The researchers noted that Markle had quit her acting career and shut down her popular blog and social media accounts.
 The Royal Palace declined to comment on the study.

 The Sunday Times wrote about the study under the headline "Meghan accused of dropping feminism like a hot potato".
 Clancy and Yelin criticized the headline as "problematically inaccurate", and Yelin later appeared on Sky News to explain the study was "not about scrutinising Markle herself and it's certainly not about policing anybody else's feminism."
 Clancy and Yelin stated they received accusations of sexism and racism and encountered various forms of harassment following the study's publication.
 They subsequently researched how academics more broadly experience the misrepresentation of their work in the media.

 Influencer marketing

 A 2022 bibliometric analysis found that Khamis et al. (2017) had one of the most cited articles in Scopus in the realm of influencer marketing.
-The authors argue that "influencer marketing has emerged alongside the growth of digital technology, particularly social media, thereby creating an opportunity for brand marketing by what are termed social media influencers."
-Additionally, they argue that cultivating authenticity is a significant element of "micro-celebrity" which produces "a sense of realness that renders their narratives, their branding, both accessible and intimate."
+The authors argued that "influencer marketing has emerged alongside the growth of digital technology, particularly social media, thereby creating an opportunity for brand marketing by what are termed social media influencers."
+Additionally, they argued that cultivating authenticity is a significant element of "micro-celebrity" which produces "a sense of realness that renders their narratives, their branding, both accessible and intimate."